-Troubleshooting MS SQL Monitor Addition Problems
+Troubleshooting issues while adding an MS SQL Monitor

-Troubleshooting MS SQL Monitor Addition Problems
+Troubleshooting issues while adding an MS SQL Monitor

 1. Ensure that the SQL Server is running and accessible.